-Having Young Saver
+Having Children's Saver

-- Plan to have £1+ in the account; - As trustee, you're the only one who can close the account.
-You must manage the savings for the child's benefit; - You can close the account when you want.
-Come into one of our branches with a counter.
-The counter service may not be available if there is an alternative option available to complete your transaction.
-Please bring some additional identification with you.
-You can check the documents we accept at bankofscotland.co.uk/securityandprivacy/privacy/proving-your-identity or ask us; - As trustee, it's important you understand the child can claim the money from you in the future.
+- Plan to have £1+ in the account. - Use our app, online banking, call us or come into a branch with a counter.
+The counter service may not be available if there is an alternative option available to complete your transaction. - As trustee, you're the only one who can use the account.
+You can pay in or take out when you want, but you must manage the account for the child's benefit - As trustee, it's important you understand the child can claim the money from you in the future.
 Usually a trustee will transfer money in a trust account to the child when they're old enough generally 16+

-Young Saver interest
+Children's Saver interest

 - Is variable.
-This means the interest rate can change as you save; - May also change with the amount you save.
-For the rate on your account balance, see the interest rates leaflet or our website; - .
-Is paid each year, on the anniversary of account opening; - Can be added to your Young Saver, or paid to another account
+This means the interest rate can change as you save - May also change with the amount you save.
+For the rate on your account balance, see the interest rates leaflet or our website - .
+Is paid each month, on the same date as you opened your account - Is added to your account